mikadosoftware/mikadoCMS/mikadocms/data/oss4gov.org/orig/pilotprojects.rst

 These pilots will obviously be used to judge how effective the OSS in government approach is, as well as actually delivering value.

-A brief run-down of what a project will involve is below
+A brief run-down of what a project will involve is below, but this is evolving as the campaign learns more.

 Pure Play